AlvarBer/Persimmon/docs/src/postmortem.md

 with this the results of pipelines are not recalculated unless something changes upstream, this provides the closest thing to a visual REPL[^REPL].

-All the mayor milestones were reached but the compilation feature, this is because deciding the order in which blocks get translated means settling the current evaluation strategy, while leaving undecided means that some interesting such as optimistic evaluation can be implemented on the feature,
+All the major milestones were reached except the compilation feature, this is because deciding the order in which blocks get translated means settling the current evaluation strategy, while leaving undecided means that some interesting such as optimistic evaluation can be implemented on the feature,